gabest11/esphome-cc1101/readme.md

 This is a CC1101 transceiver component that works with esphome's remote_transmitter/remote_receiver.

-It can be compiled with Arduino and esp-idf framework and should support any esphome compatible board through the SPI Bus.
+It can be compiled with Arduino or the esp-idf framework and should support any esphome compatible board through the SPI Bus.

 On ESP8266, you can use the same pin for GDO and GD2 (it is an optional parameter).